MARKETING • CREATIVE • DIGITAL

 My Contract Is Coming to an End – Now What?

-Every contract comes to an end, but what does that mean for the contractor who is now facing an uncertain future or wondering what’s next for them?
-Our Celarity recruiting staff weighs in with these 7 tips that explore steps a contractor should take before their contract expires.
+Every contract ends, but what does that mean for the contractor who is now facing an uncertain future or wondering what’s next for them?
+Our Celarity recruiting staff weighs in with these seven tips that explore steps a contractor should take before their contract expires.
 Here’s what Kelly Gunderson and Katie Larson have to say.

 Meet with your recruiter

 “Schedule a one-on-one meeting to chat with your recruiter about your current position and if you want to accept an extension if given one,” says Kelly Gunderson, Celarity Client Development Manager.
 Are you happy?
 Why or why not?
 What other experiences can you share about the contract?
 Be prepared to discuss your experience and goals.
 The more the recruiter knows, the more they can assist you in finding a fit.
-Scheduling these meetings, at least 4 weeks in advance, is key.
+Scheduling these meetings at least four weeks in advance is key.

 Be honest with your recruiter